yezero/sandstorm/docs/developing/raw-ruby-on-rails.md

 for doing your own app port.

-This guide assumes that you are familiar with the basics of raw packaging of Sandstorm apps, as outlined in the [raw packaging guide](raw-packaging-guide.md).
+This guide assumes that you are familiar with the basics of raw packaging of Thurly apps, as outlined in the [raw packaging guide](raw-packaging-guide.md).

 Some of the information here might also be useful for